-(a) Journals that are not within specifications shall be ground to the same relative undersize and finish.
-If a crankshaft was originally heat treated and surface hardness is reduced below acceptable industry standards, after grinding it shall be rehardened; and

-(b) One or more crankshaft journals may be built up, reground and finished so as to maintain parity with the other journals on the crankshaft.
-It is important that any built up journals are restored to the crankshaft's original hardness, flexibility and radius size.
-Thrust face condition shall be checked and built up and reground, or only reground to a determined oversize, as required.
+- (a) journals that are not within specifications shall be ground to the same relative undersize and finish.
+If a crankshaft was originally heat treated and surface hardness is reduced below acceptable industry standards after grinding it shall be re-heat treated; and - (b) one or more crankshaft journals may be built up, reground and finished so as to maintain parity with the other journals.
+Thrust face condition shall be checked and built up and machined, or only machined, as required.
 Rear main sealing surfaces shall be checked and refinished as required.
+Crankshaft snouts to beinspected for wear and rectified as required.